Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 az account show
 ```

-You will see a line starting with `Tenant ID` (Azure CLI) or a json with
+You will see a line starting with `Tenant ID` (Azure CLI) or a JSON with
 a property of `tenantId` (Azure CLI 2.0).
 This is the Directory ID.
 This is
 the argument to pass to the option `--aad-directory-id` or set as the
 environment variable `SHIPYARD_AAD_DIRECTORY_ID`.